6 Reasons Why You Should Tell Your Child About their Disability

 We had this come up recently in the Facebook group.
 A teenager was unaware of his IEP and a teacher told him about it.
-I’ll be honest, my first instinct, and my first response to this parent was, “Self-advocacy skills don’t just magically appear.”
-But then a few others started to post reasons why you should tell their child about their disability and not all were polite.
+Then a few others started to post reasons why you should tell their child about their disability and not all were polite.
 I closed the thread.

 So let’s get into it.
 Should you or shouldn’t you tell your child about their disability?
 What about their IEP?
 Like most other areas of parenting, should we just leave parents alone and let them decide?
 Or should we try to nudge them one way or another?